assen-totin/cdn/INTEGRATION.md

 - `file_id`: string, the ID for the file that is being uploaded, downloaded or deleted
 - `filename`: string, the original filename; default is `file`
 - `content_type`: string, content type for the file; default is `application/octet-stream`
-- `content_disposition"`: string, content disposition; if set to `attachment`, the file will be served as attachment; default is to serve inline.
+- `content_disposition`: string, content disposition; if set to `attachment`, the file will be served as attachment; default is to serve inline.
 - `etag`: string, the Rtag for the file; default is `00000000000000000000000000000000`
 - `status`: int, HTTP-style code; use `200` or `304` to approve request, `403` to deny it, `500` to denote processing error
 - `error`: string, will be logged by Nginx if the `status` code indicates an error